hkcoffeeo/data-api/README.md

 ## About

-Wanted some apis to use for some of my projects, can't seems to find them so i created one.
+Wanted some apis to use for some of my projects, can't seems to find them so i created something simple.

 ## Apis